shriadev/china-verdict-sentiment/README.md

 These are preliminary findings based on 500 cases.
 I'm expanding the dataset and adding sentiment modeling, but here's what the data shows so far:

-The most striking finding: weapons possession cases (非法持有枪支) are dominated almost entirely by state authority language, with virtually no leniency framing appearing across any of the cases in that category.
-By contrast, intentional injury cases (故意伤害) show a genuinely complex mix of all four language types — including notable leniency signals and defendant-positive framing.
+The most striking finding: weapons possession cases (非法持有枪支) are dominated almost entirely by state authority language, with almost no leniency framing appearing across any of the cases in that category.
+By contrast, intentional injury cases (故意伤害) show a complex mix of all four language types, including leniency signals and defendant-positive framing.

 What that might mean: Chinese courts appear to use significantly more state-centered, authoritative language in politically sensitive cases (like weapons) compared to more common cases like injury or theft.
-This could reflect the political stakes around weapons charges in China — or it could reflect judges writing defensively in cases they know will attract scrutiny.
+This could reflect the political stakes around weapons charges in China, or it could reflect how judges writing defensively in cases they know will attract scrutiny.

 The leniency puzzle: When I plotted leniency language against sentence length, there was no clean correlation.
 Cases with high leniency keyword scores still received long sentences, and vice versa.
-This suggests judges may use mitigating language as procedural formality regardless of the actual outcome — which is itself an interesting finding about how Chinese judicial writing works.
+This suggests judges may use mitigating language as procedural formality regardless of the actual outcome, which is an interesting finding about how Chinese judicial writing works, itself.

+Finding Details

-FindingDetailMost common term被告人 ("defendant") — 2,149 hits across 500 casesVictim vs. defendant language ratio被害人 appears at ~60% the rate of 被告人Highest state authority languageWeapons possession cases by a significant marginMost linguistically complex casesIntentional injury — all four categories activeLeniency-sentence correlationWeak — leniency language does not predict shorter sentences
+Most common term 被告人 ("defendant") — 2,149 hits across 500 cases Victim vs. defendant language ratio 被害人 appears at ~60% the rate of 被告人 Highest state authority language
+Weapons possession cases by a significant margin
+Most linguistically complex cases
+Intentional injury — all four categories active Leniency-sentence correlation
+Weak — leniency language does not predict shorter sentences

 How I Built This